PPL Flight Training FAQs

 PPL Flight Training

-Fast Track simply means that the course is undertaken on a more intensive basis.
-These courses are primarily designed for those short of time, which lets face it, is most of us!
-The Fast Track PPL courses are designed to last approximately 21 days.
+Our courses are simply undertaken on a more intensive basis.
+They are primarily designed for those short of time, which lets face it, is most of us!
+The PPL courses are designed to last approximately 21 days.
 Typical start and finish times are between 9.00am to 5.00pm with a morning, lunch and afternoon break.
 You can expect to fly from 3 to 5 hours per day.
 Other options are available.
 Perhaps you have started a course elsewhere and wish to complete it.

 ‘I thought these courses could only be done in America, what about the horrible English weather?'